Pedro Miguel Etxenike: Early life and education

-In 1973 began his studies at the University of Cambridge with a March stipend.
-In 1976 he obtained his Ph.D. (with a thesis directed by John Pendry) and in 1977 he received (directed by Rufus Ritchie) a Doctorate in Physics from the Autonomous University of Barcelona, for which he received the Special Doctorate Prize.
+In 1973, he began his studies at the University of Cambridge with a March stipend.
+In 1976, he obtained his Ph.D. (with a thesis directed by John Pendry) and, in 1977, he received a Doctorate in Physics from the Autonomous University of Barcelona, for which he received the Special Doctorate Prize.

 Career and research

 After postdoctoral positions at the Oak Ridge National Laboratory in Tennessee and as Nordita Fellow of the Niels Bohr Institute in Copenhagen and with stays at Lund University he became Professor of Solid State Physics at the University of Barcelona in 1978.
-In 1980 he stepped down from this position to join the government of the Basque Autonomous Region.
-In 1984 he returned to academia as a visiting lecturer at the Cavendish Laboratory in Cambridge.
-In 1986 he moved back to the Basque Country as Professor of Condensed Matter Physics at the University of the Basque Country (UPV/EHU) at its campus in Donostia / San Sebastián.
+In 1980, he stepped down from this position to join the government of the Basque Autonomous Region.
+In 1984, he returned to academia as a visiting lecturer at the Cavendish Laboratory in Cambridge.
+In 1986, he moved back to his native Basque Country as Professor of Condensed Matter Physics at the University of the Basque Country (UPV/EHU) at its campus in Donostia / San Sebastián.
 Since 1999 he is also president of the Donostia International Physics Center (DIPC).

 Etxenike has co-authored over 400 scientific articles.
 His research has focused on explaining the behaviour of solid bodies and their interaction with beams of charged particles.
 His work has opened new lines of research and has stimulated innovative theoretical and experimental lines of work in very diverse fields of condensed matter physics such as electron and tunnel microscopy, physical chemistry on the femtosecond scale, electronic surface localization, reverse photo-emission, atomic collisions, the interaction of ions with plasma particles, ion implantation and surface excitations in superfluid helium.